<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 • 20th century – Fractal geometry

-Benoit Mandelbrot (1970s), a mathematician born in Poland, is widely recognized as the pioneer of fractal geometry, which is commonly applied in many modern disciplines, such as physics, biology, and development of computer graphics as well as the research of chaotic systems.
+Benoit Mandelbrot (1970s), a mathematician born in Poland, is widely regarded as the pioneer of fractal geometry, which is now widely used in a variety of current disciplines, including physics, biology, computer graphics development, and chaotic systems study.

 Computational geometry allowed us to solve problems such as the four-color theorem, highlighting various regions within a complex mapping by four colors.
 Francis Guthrie (1852) introduced the four-color theorem, and Kenneth Appel and Wolfgang Haken(1976) verified it by computer.
 They used them in the study of cartography mapping and other spatial systems.